antonindanalet/home_office_in_microcensus/README.md

 ### Prerequisites to run the code

 To run the code itself, you need python 3 and PandasBiogeme.
-Here is my configuration:
+Here is my configuration for python 3.6.1:

 Cython 0.29.14,